hanishkvc/prgs-nw-mcastplus-simpnwmon02/hkvc-notes.rst

 sent.

 context2load_ifany is a optional parameter.
-This is required to be given, if one wants the program to resume a previously broken in ucast recovery phase transfer.
+This is required to be given, if one wants the program to resume a previously broken transfer in ucast or mcast phases.
 Ideally It should be the file into which the program had saved the context, when it was force exited previously by sending a SIGINT (ctrl+c) signal.
 Default value is NULL (ie dont load any context)